-\begin{remark} Schmidt's conjecture asserts that $|\Gamma\cap (\tfrac{1}{N}\ZZ)^2|\lesssim N^{1/2+\epsilon}$ under a certain condition on the graph $\Gamma$ (see \cite{Sc} for a precise formulation).
-The inequality has been proved in some cases.
-For example, Bombieri and Pila proved it for strictly convex $C^{\infty}$ curves in \cite{BP} and consequently Pila proved it for $C^{104}$ curves with an additional analytic condition in \cite{P}.
+\begin{remark}[Relation to Schdit's conjecture] Schmidt conjectured in \cite{Sc} that $|\Gamma\cap (\tfrac{1}{N}\ZZ)^2|\lesssim N^{1/2+\epsilon}$ holds for a planar graph under a certain condition.
+The inequality has been established under stronger assumptions.
+For example, Bombieri and Pila proved it for strictly convex $C^{\infty}$ curves in \cite{BP}, and consequently, Pila proved it for $C^{104}$ curves with an additional analytic condition in \cite{P}.

-By applying Proposition \ref{prop:BP} and following Remark \ref{rmk} with $n=7$, we obtain the same inequality under $C^7$ smoothness.
-In fact, the inequality $|\Gamma\cap (\tfrac{1}{N}\ZZ)^2|\le C(\Gamma) N^{\frac{1}{2}}$ holds for any $C^{7}$ curve that has uniformly bounded intersection points with any algebraic curve involving monomials in $\mathcal{M}$, where $\mathcal{M}$ is a collection of distinct monomials consisting of all monomials of degree at most 2 and two two degree 3 monomials.
-This assumption would be true if we know that the Wronskian $W^{\mathcal{M}}(\Gamma)(t)$ is nonvanishing by Proposition \ref{prop:nd}. \end{remark}
+Proposition \ref{prop:BP} with $n=7$ implies $|\Gamma\cap (\tfrac{1}{N}\ZZ)^2|\le C(\Gamma) N^{\frac{1}{2}}$ for any $C^{7}$ curve that has uniformly bounded intersection points with any algebraic curve involving monomials in $\mathcal{M}$, where $\mathcal{M}$ is a collection of distinct monomials consisting of all monomials of degree at most 2 and two degree 3 monomials.
+As we will prove in Proposition \ref{prop:nd}, this assumption is satisfied if the Wronskian $W^{\mathcal{M}}(\Gamma)(t)$ is nonvanishing. \end{remark}